storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ::::{note}
 Some of the above options can be automatically detected and populated by running {code}`cuno creds detectfeatures <URI> <credential file name>` (e.g. {code}`cuno creds detectfeatures s3://test-bucket test_credentials.s3c`).
 This command needs a bucket to be specified that it can write temporary files to for testing purposes.
-The commmand will run a series of tests against the specified bucket, checking the availability of S3 features that cunoFS uses and updating the credentials file accordingly.
+The commmand will run a series of tests against the specified bucket, checking the availability of S3 features that Object Mount uses and updating the credentials file accordingly.

 :::{warning}
 Running feature detection will use up to a few gigabytes of bandwidth and may take a few minutes to complete depending on the machine's connection speed and the S3-compatible storage provider.